 Tip #1: Dispose of waste elsewhere

-Leftover food such as rice grains, breadcrumbs and the dregs of oil from a grill pan are the prime culprits when it comes to blocking drains.
+Leftover food such as rice grains, breadcrumbs and the dregs of oil from a grill pan are the prime culprits when it comes to blocked drains.
 It’s a common misconception that “a few crumbs won’t hurt” and we regularly wipe the kitchen counters down and then rinse out the cloth, without thinking about how much is actually going into the outlet.
 The buildup over months and years, however, can blog the hardiest Toronto kitchen drain.

-In addition, to avoid odors we often rinse out used tin cans before disposing of them, and the remains of the contents also goes – you guessed it! – into your plumbing systems drains!
+In addition, to avoid odors we often rinse out used tin cans before disposing of them, and the remains of the contents also go – you guessed it! – into your plumbing systems drains!
 The toilet is the only facility in the average home that is capable of handling solid waste, so why not use it?
 Fill that empty tuna can with water, swirl it around and tip it out into the toilet instead of your kitchen sink.

 Tip #2: Catch the bits

 Install a kitchen sink strainer, available at most hardware stores for less than $50.
 This catches any food remnants that are big enough to cause damage to the plumbing drains, and if you use a removable one you can tip it out easily into the garbage after washing.
 Look for one with relatively fine holes, because this will allow fewer pieces to fall through than one with large holes.

 No, we don’t mean you have to get down under the sink and fiddle with the fittings of your drains.
 We mean pour some household dish soap mixed with boiling water down the drain once a week or so.
 Baking soda is a popular drain cleaner, as is baking soda mixed with vinegar, which creates a fizz that works well to clean the drain.
 You can also try bacteria-based enzyme cleaners available from health food stores to “eat” the clogged waste off the interior pipe surfaces safely.